 When using a name and presenting it to the public, all other Regulations, Bylaws and/or Rules relating to it must be followed (e.g. noting Chartered Professional Accountant(s), Limited Liability Partnership, and/or association, as applicable).

 It is strongly recommended that, prior to purchasing materials such as stationary, signage, and advertising, please have the possible firm name reviewed by CPA Alberta’s Corporate Registrations team.
 This will ensure that the name does not present any identifiable concerns.

 If you would like to submit your desired PAF name for review, please email CPA Alberta’s Corporate Registrations team at PAF@cpaalberta.ca.

-As a reminder, the rules for personal use of the designation are different than those for firm descriptive style.
-More details on individual use of the designation is available here.
+Please note: the rules for personal use of the designation are different from those for firm descriptive style.
+More details on how to use the designation for a member is available here.